ASC 606 Journal Entries: A Comprehensive Guide

 • Description: A brief explanation of the transaction.

-Examples of Journal Entries
+Real-World Examples of Revenue Recognition Journal Entries

-When Cash is Received Before Service is Performed
+Journal Entries: Cash Received Before Service

 When a customer pays in advance for a service, the revenue is not recognized immediately.
 Instead, it is recorded as deferred revenue, a liability.